 And, journalism teacher Bill Wolfe added, “Emily has been a tremendous addition to the journalism class this year.
 She is a gifted writer with a strong work ethic.
 She is one of those rare students who can write very quickly and still produce good results.
 She is also very sweet and somewhat eccentric; she loves all things ‘Harry Potter’ and ‘Star Wars,’ and we love to tease her about that.
 She is well liked by the rest of the staff.
 We will miss her next year.”

 His teachers described Eric Bailey as mature beyond his years.

 “Eric is a great kid,” physics teacher Joy Reynolds said.
 “He's taking the harder courses here at TUHS and doing very well.
 He has a lot of background knowledge that he brings into his courses and thinks further and deeper than the words that are just right in front of him on the page of the book.
 He also has a filter and knows when it is appropriate to ask deeper questions and when it will just confuse his classmates.
 He may know where the lecture is going or why you ask a leading question of the class to get them thinking in the right direction, but he doesn't spoil it for them even though he has often already figured it out or knows the answer.
 Eric has a sense of humor, too!”

-Page 2 of 2 - His football coach Steve Sprague praised him as “a three-sport athlete with valedictorian-type grades.
+His football coach Steve Sprague praised him as “a three-sport athlete with valedictorian-type grades.
 Eric was one of my favorite athletes.

 He is a quiet leader and earns the respect of his coaches and teammates.”